pakerfeldt/node-red-contrib-fermentation-controller/Automated_fermentation.md

 This is a very simple flow using Shelly for temperature sensor and controlling a heater & cooler.
 The fermentation schedule will not be able to use gravity to progress fermentation schedule since we don't have gravity readings provided.
 However, this is a fully functional setup that will get you a long way.

 ## Example 2.
-Shelly flow with 2 temperature sensors
+Shelly - Two sensors

 [Download example flow](example-flows/shelly-two-sensors.json)